ctorgalson/bhjekyll/_posts/2014-10-02-drupal-on-openshift-1.markdown

 got no ability to use `drush make` when building Drupal (so you can't easily use anything but the default install profiles).

-Nonetheless, I was intrigued by a fully open-source platform ([Openshit Origin][openshiftorigin]) that's reasonably priced, scalable, builds on `git push`, has Jenkins integration available, and can get a Drupal site up and running in a minute or two.
-I was also interested in buing able to use the same platform for non-Drupal sites, so I decided to rewrite Openshift's Drupal Quickstart.
+Nonetheless, I was intrigued by a fully open-source platform ([Openshift Origin][openshiftorigin]) that's reasonably priced, scalable, builds on `git push`, has Jenkins integration available, and can get a Drupal site up and running in a minute or two.
+I was also interested in being able to use the same platform for non-Drupal sites, so I decided to rewrite Openshift's Drupal Quickstart.